dbarbry/RainFall/level3/README.md

 AAAA 200 b7fd1ac0 b7ff37d0 41414141 20782520 25207825 78252078
 ```

 We can see here a buffer that we fill by "AAAA", then the buffer size in hexadecimal form, then 2 addresses in the stack (starts with b), then our buffer again but stored (41 = A), and some random numbers after that.
 Problem here, how to write something ?
 We can read but we need somehow to make this mysterious m equal to 64.
-A surprising thing happen when doing this:
+We just tried to do this:

 ```sh
 level3@RainFall:~$ ./level3